krbnite/krbnite.github.io/_in_progress/healthcare-it-notes.md

 "I haven't met anybody below the age of 100 who doesn't like using a phone or a tablet to do Facetime with their grandkids or great grandkids.
 So it's not the technology."

-On healthcare IT vs banking:
-"I think this is what patients go through...
-[Patients] go to see one provider, and they provide all their information, and then they're referred to a specialist and they have to provide all the information again.
-And then they're referred for a procedure and they have to give the information again.
-At the same time, I can take the card that's in my wallet and go to the other side of this planet, put it in the machine, put in four digits, and get local currency instantly debited to my account within seconds."

-"I think in five or ten years ... most of the care will be virtual...
-The healthcare will come to [the patients], wherever they are.
-Kind of picking the same analogy of banking, I don't have to go to a bank now to deposit a check.
-I can use an app, take a picture, and the money gets deposited.
-I think it's going to be very much the same in healthcare.
-We already seen the trend.
-And I believe in a couple of years we'll see telemedicine, secure messaging with doctors, kind of becoming main stream."

 Early Signal in a nutshell:
 Sudipto Srivastava: "But as you look at what's happening, the noise that's out there, there's a lot of talk about devices that gather data.
 Gather data about your walking, what you're eating, you know how your blood pressure is doing.
 How different parameters of your whole body is doing.
 And right now, there's no real market to figure out.
 Well, what do you do with all that noise that it be generating?
 But I do believe that, as things get more sophisticated to analyze these data and more trends come out, we will be able to predict a lot more things much better.
 We can look at tell tale signs of certain disease conditions that maybe you know an indicator of an onset of something.
 And maybe hopefully, especially talking about the risk population intervene earlier and be able to do something about it."